iterative/dvc.org/content/docs/command-reference/repro.md

 - `-p`, `--pipeline` - reproduce the entire pipelines that the `targets` belong to.
 Use `dvc dag <target>` to show the parent pipeline of a target.

-- `-P`, `--all-pipelines` - reproduce all pipelines for all the `dvc.yaml` files in present the DVC repository (there can be one in every directory).
+- `-P`, `--all-pipelines` - reproduce all pipelines for all `dvc.yaml` files present in the DVC project.

 - `--no-run-cache` - execute stage commands even if they have already been run with the same command/dependencies/outputs/etc before.